 - Comprehend complex federal and state budget terminology

-The Intermediate Grant Writing course format features both lecture sessions and group activities.
-You will attend several group sessions enabling you to network with others who have similar interests and needs.
+This session features both lecture sessions and group activities.
+You will participate in several group sessions enabling you to network with others who have similar interests and needs.
 Class will assemble to identify potential grant-writing partners and grant reviewers from your state and local area.
 You will discuss relevant grant issues and strategies with other professionals from similar disciplines such as education, mental health, social service, health care, law enforcement, etc.

 The following lessons will be covered: